• Skip to primary navigation

 Garlic, ginger, bay leaves, dill, fresh thyme, caraway seeds, and red pepper flakes are all great herbs and seasoning ideas.

-The vegetables must remain submerged in the brine; anything exposed to air will rot.
+The vegetables must remain submerged in the brine; any air exposure will rot.
 Use a fermentation weight to keep the floaties down.

 For some DIY weights, read my post, Fermentation Weights: How to weigh down fermented vegetables.